pantheon-systems/documentation/source/_docs/settings-php.md

 ---
 The Drupal system configuration in code is set in the `sites/default/settings.php` file.

-Drupal 8 sites on Pantheon run an unmodified version of core, bundled with a custom `settings.php` file that includes the necessary `settings.pantheon.inc`.
+Drupal 8 sites on Pantheon run an unmodified version of core, bundled with a custom `settings.php` file that includes the necessary `settings.pantheon.php`.
 If the stock `settings.php` file is used in place of the bundled file, the site will stop working on Pantheon.

 For Drupal 6/7, Pantheon uses a variant of Pressflow Drupal to allow the server to automatically specify configuration settings, such as the database configuration without editing `settings.php`.
 Permissions are handled automatically by Pantheon, so you can customize `settings.php` like any other site code.